YueLiu/NeuralTripleTranslation/README.md

 ### Evaluation

 For our proposed Seq2Seq approach, we randomly initialize a 512-dimension vector for each token for both encoders and decoders in the training sentences and triples, as well as Unknown, Start-of-Triple and Padding tokens.
 The hidden sizes for LSTM networks and attention networks are all set to 128.
 The dropout rate is set to 5\% (0.05), indicating that there is a probability of 5\% for each token in the training sentences to be masked as an \verb|Unknown| token.
 This dropout processing can make our approach more robust against out-of-vocabulary issues in the testing sentences.

+### KG embeddings training

+We learned the 100-dimension embeddings from 2,497,196 DBpedia triples that includes 1,238,671 distinct entities and 3,359 relations.